Ervin Somogyi: Early influences and Windham Hill Records

 In 1970, he came upon the book Classical Guitar Construction by Irving Sloane, one of the clearest guides to guitar-making, which was published in 1966.
 Before Sloane, wrote Barbara Stewart in The New York Times, "Anyone interested in guitar construction had to find a luthier [an expert craftsman of stringed instruments] — usually in Spain, Germany or Belgium — and try to become his apprentice."

 Somogyi read Sloane's book and said he thought to himself, "I can make a guitar!"
 He liked guitar music (he was, and is, an accomplished player), he liked working with his hands, and he had plenty of free time.
 "And," he added, "there was no one to stop me."
-He bought tools at flea markets and labored with great deliberation for one year in his apartment in Oakland — sawing, gluing, clamping, bending, filing, sanding, shaping, worrying, exulting.
+He bought tools at flea markets and labored with great deliberation, sawing, gluing, clamping, bending, filing, sanding, shaping, worrying, exulting.
 When the instrument was finished in 1971, he played a rousing flamenco number and started on his second guitar.
 He sold the first one for $200.

 His first few guitars were nylon-stringed instruments for classical players.
 He soon found himself drawn to the construction of steel-string guitars, a descendant of the classical guitar, but used by a wide range of artists in folk and rock, and finger-picking virtuosos such as Alex De Grassi and Leo Kottke.
 The steel-string crowd — players and builders — was "more easy-going than the classical people.
 Not as uptight," Somogyi said.

 Somogyi's big break came when he established a relationship with artists on the record label Windham Hill, founded in 1976 in Palo Alto, a pioneer in making high-quality recordings of solo, instrumental guitar music.
 Somogyi's work with Windham Hill was part of a revolution in guitar construction that is still unfolding today.